-Joni Eareckson Tada on how to develop ministry to kids with disabilities.
+Joni Eareckson Tada on how to develop a ministry for kids with disabilities.

 When a boy’s arms are paralyzed, how does he raise his hand in Sunday school?
 How does he manage eating lunch at a church picnic when he can’t hold his Kool-Aid or squirt mustard on his hot dog?
 Crowded Sunday school rooms and events are challenging enough for any child, but set that kid in a wheelchair, and even the ordinary challenges of a kids’ play seem insurmountable.

 A casual glance through the gospels will convince anyone how much Jesus loves children.
 When he said, “Suffer the little children to come unto me,” I’m certain he didn’t utter those words in a pious, standoffish way.
 Rather, I imagine him bouncing little boys on his knee, tousling girls’ hair, or kicking a ball with kids.
-I’m sure he felt a sting in his heart when he saw a child abused, ignored, or neglected.
+I bet his heart ached when he saw a child abused, ignored, or neglected.

 If this shows his compassion for strong and healthy boys and girls, oh, how his heart must’ve been moved when he saw a disabled child!
 Of course, we know that Jesus healed many children, but there were many more who never experienced freedom from being blind, deaf, epileptic, developmentally disabled, or paralyzed.
 Yes, Jesus loves the little children, but especially children who are gripped with a disability.